vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Prefabs Referencing Components.md

 Assets cannot directly refer to Objects in Scenes
 :::

 Prefab assets cannot refer to components in the Scene, their instances can be configured with those references.
+This is a form of [dependency injection](Simple%20Dependency%20Injection.md).

 ### Implementation
 The in-scene component that instances your prefab can reference other in-Scene components, so have it pass your instance that reference.